juristr/fabiangosebrink.github.io/_posts/2018-01-25-seperating-states-with-forFeature-in-an-angular-application-with-ngrx.md

 ## <a name="conclusion">Conclusion</a>

-So with the `forFeature(...)` method you can build your state object exactly that modular like you do it with your whole application.
-Which makes seperation of concerns and not mixing thins very easy and well structured.
+So with the `forFeature(...)` method you can build your state object exactly as modular as you normally structure your application.
+That way we can follow the separation of concerns principle and make things easy to follow and nicely structured.

 Of course all the `any`s can and probably should be replaced with interfaces to be type safe. ;)